lidofinance/lido-content/ethereum-staking-widget/faq-stake-page.md

     answer: You can get stETH many ways, including interacting with the smart contract directly.
 Yet, it is much easier to use a [Lido Ethereum staking widget](/), stake directly with [Ledger cold
-      wallet](https://www.ledger.com/staking-ethereum)or in other DEX Lido
+      wallet](https://www.ledger.com/staking-ethereum) or in other DEX Lido
       integrations.
   - answer: You can use your stETH as collateral, for lending, and [more](https://lido.fi/lido-ecosystem?tokens=stETH&categories=Earn).